Estimated reading time: 6 minutes

 Although we know it’s nigh on impossible to watch your dog every minute of the day, it’s very important to try and make sure they are not allowed to either play with acorns or conkers or, in fact, eat them.
 Dogs are natural scavengers and will often dig around in the undergrowth and will have eaten these tree fruits before you get to them.
 Never throw the Conkers into the air for them to play catch; it’s just asking for trouble.
 Be very conscious of the symptoms of toxicity when walking your dog, and if you are concerned about your dog, contact the Vet’s surgery immediately.

-If you live in an area with oak trees, it may help to train your dog to the commands of “drop it” and “leave it”.
-It’s also a good idea to take along a favourite toy or some doggy treats to take the dog’s focus away from the acorns or conkers, especially when you’re going into areas where they have fallen on the ground.
+If you live in an area with oak trees, it may help to train your dog to the commands “drop it” and “leave it.”
+It’s also a good idea to take along a favourite toy or some doggy treats to distract the dog from the acorns or conkers, especially when you’re going into areas where they have fallen to the ground.

-If you have a garden that has acorns on conkers, then make sure you check the garden regularly and clear any fallen conkers or acorns away.
+If you have a garden with acorns on conkers, make sure you check the garden regularly and clear any fallen conkers or acorns away.

 Helpline